Jo-Minken/Practice/Interview/Ruby and Rails.md

   - `protected`: Only the class that defined the method and its subclasses can call the method.
   - `private`: Only the object itself can call this method.

-- What does "**self**" mean?
+- What does "**self**" mean?<br>
-  Use self when defining and calling class methods.
+  Use self when defining and calling class methods.<br>
-  In a class, self refers to the current class so it’s required when a class method calls another class method. self.class.method is required when an instance calls a class method.
+  In a class, self refers to the current class so it’s required when a class method calls another class method.<br>
+  self.class.method is required when an instance calls a class method.

 - Explain how (almost) everything is an object in Ruby.